justindomke/pangolin/README.md

 Most of the actual *work* of Pangolin is done by Martin Plummer's legendary [JAGS](https://sourceforge.net/projects/mcmc-jags/) package.
 Essentially, Pangolin is a Python interface that generates JAGS code and then calls JAGS on demand when you ask for answers.

-Note: Pangolin is "academia-ware".
-It's not a package, it's a single 1800 line file written by one person.
-(Packages aren't fun, single files are fun) I've written a lot of tests, but it's likely that that more bugs remain.
-I would say that Pangolin was "alpha" but that would seem to imply a level of competence or at least aspiration that doesn't really exist here.
+Note: Pangolin is "academia-ware", a single 1800 line file written by one person.
+I've written a lot of tests, but it's likely some remain at this point.

 # Quick examples